dbohdan/hicolor/README.md

 options:
   -5, --15-bit     15-bit color
   -6, --16-bit     16-bit color
+  -a, --a-dither   dither image with "a dither"
-  -n, --no-dither  do not dither the image
+  -b, --bayer      dither image with Bayer algorithm (default) -n, --no-dither  do not dither image
 ```

 ## Building